ImmortalDonkey/discord-bot/ARCHITECTURE.md

 50-59 → 10%

-⛔ Duplicate protection:
+Duplicate protection:
 A Pokémon may only be reported once per hour globally.

-🧠 Current implementation:

-Production /report uses in-memory maps only

-Debug /reportdebug writes to DB + renders PNG card

-📌 Future goal: Migrate full reporting to SQLite DB.
+When report expires, the card is re-rendered with the status changed to "Expired"

 ---

-6.2 Points & Rank System
+Points & Rank System

 Stored in DB	Derived at runtime